All Episodes

 There wasn't one insurance company.

-It was me dealing directly with the doctors, me And my checkbook.
+It was me dealing directly with the doctors, me and my checkbook.

 So I was willing to pay for it.

-Some re we we've gotten to a point in this country where a lot of people, particularly Obama voters, think somebody else should pay for it.
+We've gotten to a point in this country where a lot of people, particularly Obama voters, think somebody else should pay for it.

 It's some sort of right.

-There's something um almost religious or magical that health care is something that ought not cost anybody anything.
+There's something almost religious or magical that health care is something that ought not cost anybody anything.

 Everything else in life costs, but health care ought not to.